 The second impediment to greater impact is the sparsity of mental health data.
 While digital trace data itself is often richly longitudinal, this has largely been paired with wellbeing surveys that consist of either a single wave (Ballou, Vuorre, et al., 2024; Johannes, Vuorre, et al., 2021) or three waves, each separated by multiple weeks (Larrieu et al., 2023; Vuorre et al., 2022).
 Early evidence suggests that effects of gaming, if present, may materialize and dissipate within 6 hours (Ballou, Vuorre, et al., 2024).
 Subjective wellbeing varies substantially over the course of a day in response to factors such as physical activity, internal states, social environments, and even contextual factors (Luhmann et al., 2021).
 Related research has found potentially meaningful relationships between smartphone use and wellbeing on the day level, which diminish to inconsequential within 3 days (Marciano et al., 2022).
 Experience sampling and daily diary methods, which have been embraced in social media research (Aalbers et al., 2021; Siebers et al., 2021) but have not yet been widely adopted in studies on gaming, give a greater chance of capturing nuanced, short-lived possible effects.
 Intensive longitudinal data can also help us to better differentiate within- and between-person relationships and to investigate effect size variation (Johannes, Masur, et al., 2021).

 Finally, evidence is increasingly clear that effects of gaming are nuanced and contextual, varying widely across people and within people over time based on what, how, why, where, and when play takes place.
-A collection of studies using digital trace data from companies such as Nintendo (Johannes, Vuorre, et al., 2021; Vuorre et al., 2022), Ubisoft (Larrieu et al., 2023), and Xbox (Ballou, Sewall, et al., 2024b) more conclusively ruled out playtime as the important area of research interest, and supported long-standing calls to focus on quality and context of play (Ballou, Hakman, et al., 2024).
+A collection of studies using digital trace data from companies such as Nintendo (Johannes, Vuorre, et al., 2021; Vuorre et al., 2022), Ubisoft (Larrieu et al., 2023), and Xbox (Ballou, Sewall, et al., 2024) more conclusively ruled out playtime as the primary determinant of mental health impacts, and supported long-standing calls to focus on quality and context of play (Ballou, Hakman, et al., 2024).
 Potential contextual factors are varied: For example, in-game social connections promote social capital (Depping et al., 2018), the time of day when play occurs relates to school performance (Drummond & Sauer, 2020), and certain predatory monetization schemes degrade user experience (Petrovskaya et al., 2022).
-To date, however, few of these qualitative aspects have been studied with digital trace data or intensive longitudinal mental health data, placing constraints on their generalizability and impact.
+To date, however, few of these qualitative aspects have been studied with digital trace data or intensive longitudinal mental health data, placing constraints on their generalizability.

-Together, these limitations and trends point to clear next steps: collect comprehensive digital trace data (across multiple gaming platforms, as needed) so as to capture total play as accurately as possible; pair it with dense, intensive longitudinal wellbeing data; and use this data for theory-driven investigations of play quality and context, rather than playtime.
+Together, these limitations and trends point to clear next steps: collect comprehensive digital trace data (across multiple gaming platforms, as needed) so as to capture total play as accurately as possible; pair it with dense, longitudinal wellbeing data; and use this data for theory-driven investigations of play quality and context, rather than playtime.

 Here, we aim to do that.
 We will collect two samples of players (n = 1000 US emerging adults, n = 1000 UK adults), collaborate with Nintendo and Microsoft to track their gameplay comprehensively across platforms (Nintendo Switch, Xbox [US only], Steam, and mobile).
-We will pair their gameplay data with 21-day daily surveys (US only) and 6 biweekly panel surveys measuring player psychological variables (e.g., subjective wellbeing, sleep quality, need satisfaction, and cognitive performance).
+We will pair their gameplay data with 30-day daily surveys (US only) and 6 biweekly panel surveys measuring player psychological variables (e.g., subjective wellbeing, sleep quality, need satisfaction, and cognitive performance).